Annual Security Report/Clery Statistics.

 Students and other members of the campus community are encouraged to consider the University’s obligations in the event of a report of sexual misconduct, and to discuss with available confidential counselors any concerns they may have over the initiation of an investigation or the disclosure of student educational record information.

 In matters involving allegations of sexual misconduct, a complainant’s request for confidentiality will be evaluated and typically observed, however, Drew may nonetheless be required to conduct a fact-finding in order to address ongoing or potential threats at the discretion of the Title IX Coordinator, or designee.
-Consistent with fall 2017 federal guidance, these instances will be limited and Drew will make good faith efforts to limit the disclosure of that information to individuals involved in handling the school’s response and to maintain information in a secure manner.
+Consistent with Drew’s Sexual Misconduct Policy, these instances will be limited and Drew will make good faith efforts to limit the disclosure of that information to individuals involved in handling the school’s response and to maintain information in a secure manner.
 However, a student’s request that his or her identity not be disclosed to a potential respondent, or that fact-finding not be commenced, could limit Drew’s ability to respond fully to the incident and could preclude Drew from pursuing disciplinary action against the accused.

 Retaliation for reporting an incident of sexual misconduct or for providing information is prohibited under state and federal law and by University Policy and can result in disciplinary action against the person retaliating.